BazzaDEV/aws-saa-prep/course-notes.md

   - Red sorted sets guarantee uniqueness and element ordering
   - Each time a new element is added, it is ranked in real-time, then added in correct order

+# Route 53

+## I had trouble with these:

+- CNAME vs Alias record
+- Routing policies - failover - what is active-passive?
+- Routing policies - multi-value - how does it work? use cases?
+ELB relevance?

+# Classic Solutions Architecture Discussions

+## I had trouble with these:

+- General note: watch these videos to understand the slides
+- 3-tier web app - what are the tiers?
+I think typically of frontend, backend, database

+# Elastic Beanstalk

+## I had trouble with these:

+- Web server tier vs. worker tier

+# S3

+## I had trouble with these:

+- S3 replication (CRR & SRR) - use cases?
+- S3 event notifications
+- S3 byte-range fetches - use cases?
+- S3 Select & S3 Glacier Select
+- S3 Access Points - VPC Origin
+- S3 Object Lambda